Paul Pester

-Paul David Pester (born 14 January 1964) is a British banker.
+Paul David Pester (born 14 January 1964) is a British businessman and executive.
+He is currently the Chairman of Tandem Bank.
+Pester is also a non-executive Director and co-founder of FinTech accelerator, Archie.
 He was chief executive officer (CEO) of TSB Bank from 2013 to 2018.

 Early life

 Pester grew up in Plymouth.
 He was educated at Tamar High School, Plymouth.
 He has a first class honours degree in physics from the University of Manchester, and a doctorate (DPhil) in mathematical physics from Brasenose College, University of Oxford in 1988.

 Career

-Pester was employed by McKinsey & Co as a management consultant, before running Virgin Money, and then working in various senior roles for Lloyds TSB, Santander and Lloyds Banking Group.
+Pester was employed by McKinsey & Co as a management consultant, before being appointed Group CEO of Virgin Money.
+During Pester's tenure as CEO, Virgin Money Group launched in Australia.
+He then began working in various senior roles for Lloyds TSB, Santander and Lloyds Banking Group.

-TSB
+In May 2011, Pester was appointed as the CEO of Project Verde and tasked with moulding a group of 632 bank branches Lloyds was being forced to divest by the European Commission as a penalty for receiving State Aid from the UK Government during the 2008 banking crisis, into a new bank.
+The new bank was eventually named TSB.